biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 ### Selecting the alignments for a specific genomic sub-region

-First, move to the directory we will use to extract a sub-region from the file generated in the previous section (`SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam`):
+First, move to the following directory to select the alignments falling in a given sub-region from the file generated in the previous section (`SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam`):

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment/aln_visualization

-And again, we will use `samtools view` along with the region we want to extract.
-Remember that this command needs an indexed `BAM` file.
-So first we need to index the file:
+And again, we will use `samtools view` together with the region we want to extract.
+Remember that this command requires an indexed BAM file.
+So first we have to build an index for the file:

         m_jan2020@mjan2020VirtualBox:~$ samtools index /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam

- Then we extract all the alignments for the `10:10000000-11000000` region that are correct, which means that both members of the read pair are correctly mapped.
+ Then we will select all the alignments in the region with coordinates `10:10000000-11000000` that are correct, which means that both members of the read pair are mapped correctly.
 For this, we use the SAM bitwise flag = 2 and `samtools view`:

         m_jan2020@mjan2020VirtualBox:~$ samtools view -f 2 /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam 10:10000000-11000000 -b -o SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam

-And now we need to create an index for the new `BAM`, as IGV needs it to quickly retrieve the aligments to display:
+And now we need to build an index for the new BAM, as IGV needs it to quickly retrieve the aligments to display:

         m_jan2020@mjan2020VirtualBox:~$ samtools index SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam

 ### Using IGV with the new alignment file

-In this section we will use IGV to explore the file created in the previous section named `SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam`.
+In this section we will use IGV to explore the alignments in the file created in the previous section named `SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam`.

 Open `IGV` by going to your terminal and entering:

         igv

-You will need to load in `IGV` the FASTA file containing the chromosome 10 sequence for rice, as this sequence is not included by default in `IGV`:
+Once `IGV` is open, you will need to load the FASTA file containing the chromosome 10 sequence for rice, as this sequence is not included by default in `IGV`:

 ![load_genome_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/load_genome.png)

-Look for you file by going to the folder named (`m_jan2020`) and clicking on:
+Look for you file by going to the folder named (`m_jan2020`) and clicking on the different folders until you find the FASTA file named `Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa`:

          course->reference->Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa